nwg-piotr/sgtk-menu/README.md

 It uses `pygobject` to create a gtk3-based system menu.
 It's possible to append user-defined (json) entries at the bottom.
 The menu also implements the Search feature.

-The script searches `.desktop` files, so ma be used a replacement to wofi/rofi --drun, but not for --dmenu mode.
+The script searches `.desktop` files, so may be used as a replacement to wofi/rofi --drun, but not for --dmenu mode.

 Well, I didn't even think that sway needed a menu, being actually happy with [wofi](https://hg.sr.ht/~scoopta/wofi) and [dmenu-wayland](https://github.com/nyyManni/dmenu-wayland).
 I started coding just to find out what the freedesktop